 A greater percentage of Georgia residents are uninsured than the national average due to the lack of Medicaid expansion.
-The percentage of uninsured residents in DeKalb and Fulton Counties is average for the state and higher in Clayton County.
-One resident explained that unaffordable co-pays are a barrier to using their insurance:
+At the time this assessment is being written, the percentage of uninsured people has been decreasing across the state as the economy improves and employment increases.
+The percentage of uninsured residents in DeKalb and Fulton counties is average for the state and higher in Clayton County.
+Private insurance options are not always affordable for residents who do not have access to insurance through employment.
+One resident described her experience: